WPMedia/arc-themes-blocks/README.md

 Install all dependencies, including nested ones.
 See more on [local paths](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#local-paths).
 The local paths are used for fusion linking.
 On [`postinstall`](https://docs.npmjs.com/cli/v8/using-npm/scripts#life-cycle-scripts), the `npx lerna clean -y` will run, which removes nested dependencies [docs](https://github.com/lerna/lerna/tree/main/commands/clean#readme).
 Any dependencies that an individual block needs, it needs to be installed at the top-level for testing to work.
 For example, the package `algoliasearch` will need to be installed at the [top-level](./package.json) for testing to work for the [`algolia-assortment-content-source-block`](./blocks/algolia-assortment-content-source-block/sources/algolia-assortment.js).
 It should also be installed in the nested block's [package.json](./blocks/algolia-assortment-content-source-block/package.json) for [installing on Fusion](https://github.com/WPMedia/fusion/blob/master/engine/src/scripts/block-installer.js#L68).

+### `npm run lint`

+The base lint command that runs `eslint` on all `.js` and `.jsx` files in `blocks` and `.storybook` directory, excluding any files in `.eslintignore`.
+ESlint is used to find potential issues in code.
+Using VS Code, you can install the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) to see lint issues in the editor.

+### `npm run lint:fix`

+Fixes any lint issues that can be fixed automatically from the files mentioned in `npm run lint`.

+### `npm run lint:styles`

+The base lint command that runs `stylelint` on `.scss` files, excluding any files in `.stylelintignore`.
+Stylelint is used to find potential issues in styles.

 ### `npm run test:watch`

 Run all tests for code that has changed.
 Will also show coverage for changed code.
 This is the command to run when developing.
 To see coverage thresholds goals, see the `jest.config.js` file `coverageThreshold` property.
 For more information on the `jest` configuration coverage, see [jest docs](https://jestjs.io/docs/configuration#coveragethreshold-object).